 Lentils are great.
-They are healthy, versatile and cheap to buy but, and this is a big but, they aren’t that easy to cook.
+They are healthy, versatile, and cheap to buy but, and this is a big but, they aren’t that easy to cook.
 Too much water and too long a cook and they end up a mushy mess.
-Too little water, and too little time and its like eating small bullets – not pleasant and it can end up in a large dental bill.
+Too little water, and too little time, and it’s like eating small bullets – not pleasant and it can end up in a large dental bill.
 So, just how do you cook lentils in a rice cooker?

 Are Lentils Healthy?

-They are also an extremely versatile cooking ingredient because they hold flavor really well and, when cooked properly, they can be molded into patties or used as the base for soups.
-You can also use them as taco filling, add them to salads and mix them into stews so, really, when it comes to versatility they simply can’t be beaten.
+They are also an extremely versatile cooking ingredient because they hold flavor really well and, when cooked properly, they can be molded into patties or used as the basis for soups.
+You can also use them as a taco filling, add them to salads, and mix them into stews, so really, when it comes to their versatility, they simply can’t be beaten.

-So, they are healthy, they are cheap and they are versatile.
+So, they are healthy, they are cheap, and they are versatile.
 But how do you actually cook them?
-Well, lets take a look and, in particular, I want to prove to you that cooking lentils can really be quite easy, especially if you use your rice cooker.
-But, before we dig into the process its probably worth taking a quick look at the different kinds of lentils you can buy.
+Well, let’s take a look and, in particular, I want to prove to you that cooking lentils can really be quite easy, especially if you use your rice cooker.
+But, before we dig into the process, it’s probably worth taking a quick look at the different kinds of lentils you can buy.

 Different Types Of Lentils